-All passenger modal share figures are taken from the Civil Aviation Authority survey which covers a period of 12 months.
+All passenger modal share figures are taken from the Civil Aviation Authority survey which covers a period of 12 months arriving on courtesy buses from hotels.
+Birmingham Airport has the highest public transport share of all regional airports in England.